evanedwardsgit/Digital-Apothecary/README.md

 The Bernoulli gate routes a gate to an output, according to a probability

+The CNOT gate is a logical gate utilized in reversible computing

 Inspired by Mutable Instrument's Kinks and Branches modules

 Utilizing code and principles from Audible Instruments' adaption of Branches